fbpx

 That seems to be the million-dollar question.
 And that’s why I put it first in this Hawaii blog post.

-While I used to think the answer was a simple yes, I’m now realizing that it truly depends on the type of Hawaiian vacation you’re planning.
+While I used to think the answer was a simple yes, I’m now realizing it depends on the Hawaiian vacation you’re planning.

 First Trip to Hawaii

-If you’re planning your first trip to Hawaii, I definitely suggest booking a luau.
-It’s an easy way to get an introduction to Hawaiian culture.
+If you’re planning your first trip to Hawaii, I definitely suggest booking a family luau venue.
+It’s an easy way to get an introduction to ancient Hawaiian culture.

 You can find a Hawaii luau at an array of price points.
 And there’s sure to be one near your Hawaii hotel or even onsite at your Hawaii resort.